Grand Duke Sergei Alexandrovich of Russia: Khodynka Tragedy

 Tsar Alexander III died on 1 November [O.S.
 20 October] 1894 and his son Nicholas II ascended to the Russian throne.
 The relationship between Grand Duke Sergei and his nephew, who had served under his command in the Preobrazhensky Life Guard Regiment, was close and it became stronger with Nicholas II's marriage to Princess Alix of Hesse, the youngest sister of Sergei's wife—a union that Sergei and Elizabeth Feodorovna had helped to promote.

-The coronation ceremonies of the new Emperor and his wife, as tradition demanded, took place in Moscow and Sergei as Governor General of the City was in charge of overseeing the arrangements.
+The coronation ceremonies of the new Emperor and his wife, as tradition demanded, took place in Moscow, and Sergei, as Governor General of the City, was in charge of overseeing the arrangements.
 As part of the preparations, Sergei had introduced the novelty of electric light to Moscow.
-Towards the end of the festivities, according to custom, every newly crowned Tsar presented gifts to the populace; Khodynka Field, on the outskirts of Moscow, was where the distribution was held since the coronation of Tsar Alexander II.
+Towards the end of the festivities, according to custom, every newly crowned Tsar presented gifts to the populace; Khodynka Field, on the outskirts of Moscow, was where the distribution had been held since the coronation of Tsar Alexander II.
 The choice was questionable, as the field was normally used as a military training ground and was crisscrossed with ditches.
 Nevertheless, Sergei, as Governor General approved the plans.
 Although a crowd of nearly half a million was expected from all over Russia, only one squadron of Cossacks and a small detachment of police were sent to maintain order.

 Early in the morning of 30 May [O.S.
 18 May] 1896, families began to gather outside the frail wooden fence that protected the field, watching carts laden with beer, and the eagerly sought after gifts.
 Around 6 am, a rumor swept through the massive crowd that the booths had already opened and the souvenirs were being given out.
 Suddenly moving as one, that great body of people began to surge forward in the direction of the booths.
 As it did so, men, women and children, hundreds of whom had no idea what was happening, fell or slipped on the uneven ground and were crushed and trampled underfoot.
 Others suffocated in the mayhem.
 The police, far too few in numbers, were helpless to do much and even the Cossacks when they arrived were unable to stop the catastrophe.
 One thousand three hundred people, many hideously mutilated and unrecognizable, were killed and twice that number were seriously injured.